snphillips/webdevportfolio/README.md

 ### About a Blue Bike
 About a Blue Bike is a tool to look up statistics on individual bicycles in New York City's Citibike bike share system.

-Every Citibike has a unique identification number that is prominently printed on every bike.
+Statistics about every Citi Bike ride is tracked and recorded.
 Users of About a Blue Bike input a bike id into a field and are presented with a narrative that includes the length of time that bike has been on the road, how many miles the bike had travelled and which docking stations it has visited.

 - View the website here: https://aboutabluebike.surge.sh/
 - View the project repo here: https://github.com/snphillips/aboutabluebike